Nausharo

-Nausharo is located in Balochistan, Pakistan.
-It is well known as an archaeological site for the Harappan period.
+Nausharo is an archaeological site dating back to the Harappan period, located in Balochistan, Pakistan.
 The excavations were carried out between 1985 and 1996 by a French team of archaeologists, under the direction of Jean-François Jarrige.
 The other sites belonging to the same cluster are Mehrgarh and Pirak.

 Nausharo excavation

 Excavations at Nausharo, 6 km from Mehrgarh, revealed a dwelling-site contemporaneous and identical to the later periods of Mehrgarh.
 It was occupied between 3000 and 2550 BC and again between 2550 and 1900 BC.

 Pottery workshop

 The discovery of a pottery workshop at Nausharo revealed fired and unfired pottery pieces and unworked clay, as well as 12 flint blades or blade fragments.
 The blades showed use-wear traces that indicates their usage in shaving clay while shaping pottery on a potter's wheel.
 The excavated blades were compared to experimentally produced replica blades used for a variety of other activities such as harvesting and processing of silica-rich plants, hide processing, and hand-held use for shaping clay; however, the use-wear traces were almost identical to the excavated blades when used with a mechanical potter's wheel in the shaping of clay pots.
 Also significant was the discovery of copper traces found on the platforms of two blades examined with a scanning electron microscope and X ray analysis.